Thomann DNA

 360° Feedback

-Our P&C team offers an open ear to anybody in the team.
-If there’s something you’d like to talk about, just approach a person from the people and culture unit.
+The people and culture unit offers an open ear to anybody in the team.
+If there’s something you’d like to talk about, just approach a person from the people & culture unit.
 This appointment is not obligatory but highly recommended.
 You can talk about your current situation within thomann.io.
-You can use it to talk about things you may not want to share with your lead person.
+You can use it to talk about things you may not want to share with your lead person yet and get support preparing for it.
 Or just to get another perspective on how to achieve your goals or organize a training.

 Peer feedback